 Future Prospect Of C#

-The core of Java is not different from C# and C++ and its usability and popularity makes it easily available to study on various platforms.
-There are many tools, courses and books available for beginners to learn java in the simplest way.
-Although, it’s not as easy as other programming languages in terms of syntax but it is a highly recommended programming language for beginners.
+The core of Java is not different from C# and C++ and its usability and popularity make it easily available to study on various platforms.
+There are many tools, courses, and books available for beginners to learn java in the simplest way.
+Although, it’s not as easy as other programming languages in terms of syntax it is a highly recommended programming language for beginners.

-Furthermore, its popular frameworks are highly useful in developing many applications, like Hadoop is greatly recognized for storing and processing big data.
-Additionally, Hadoop is implemented by big enterprises like Yahoo, Amazon web services and Facebook.
+Furthermore, its popular frameworks are highly useful in developing many applications, Hadoop is greatly recognized for storing and processing big data.
+Additionally, Hadoop is implemented by big enterprises like Yahoo, Amazon web services, and Facebook.